 Going from one view to another only affects the way the document is displayed.
 The contents of the document are not modified, unless you edit them yourself while working in the new view.
 The only exception to this rule is the Gantt view.
-Going to the Gantt view automatically enables project management features, which may have consequences for your data.
+Going to the Gantt view automatically changes the document to Gantt mode, which may have consequences for your data; for more information, see below.